 Our designated poster sessions are scheduled in the Programme of the Symposium.
 At the virtual event, poster presenters are assigned a live poster session where they can share their posters on screen and discuss their research live with attendees, as they would in a traditional 'in-person' poster session.
 Delegates are able to join the poster queue if they wish to speak to an author at an ePoster.
 Once the presenting author accepts the delegate into the presentation, they are able to un-mute themselves to talk which makes the session more interactive and a great opportunity to have live discussions.

 There will be a Live Poster Session scheduled on each day of the event.

 Thoughts from our 2020 Virtual Symposium

-Watch Dr Greig Joilin, Postdoctoral researcher at the University of Sussex who is supported, discuss his experience of attending the Virtual 31st International Symposium and presenting his ePoster:
+Watch Dr Greig Joilin, Postdoctoral researcher at the University of Sussex who is supported by the Association, discuss his experience of attending the Virtual 31st International Symposium and presenting his ePoster:

 Interested in presenting a poster?

 Researchers who would like to present at the Symposium must submit an abstract – an overview of their research and findings.
 Once abstracts are submitted, our Programme Committee review the submissions and decide who would be given the opportunity to present their work at the event.